-In psoriasis and rheumatoid arthritis, Methotrexate Injection BP (without preservative) and Methotrexate Injection BP (with preservative) should be stopped immediately if there is a significant drop in blood counts.
-In the treatment of neoplastic diseases, Methotrexate Injection BP (without preservative) and Methotrexate Injection BP (with preservative) should be continued only if the potential benefit warrants the risk of severe myelosuppression.
+In psoriasis and rheumatoid arthritis, ACH-METHOTREXATE should be stopped immediately if there is a significant drop in blood counts.
+In the treatment of neoplastic diseases, ACH-METHOTREXATE should be continued only if the potential benefit warrants the risk of severe myelosuppression.
 Patients with profound granulocytopenia and fever should be evaluated immediately and usually require parenteral broadspectrum antibiotic therapy.